Bizly/laravel-content-publishing/README.md

 ##Configuration

 ###Global Configuration
-To configuration Moderation package globally you have to edit `config/moderation.php`.
+To configuration Moderation package globally you have to edit `config/bizly.content-publishing.php`.
-Inside `moderation.php` you can configure the following:
+Inside `bizly.content-publishing.php` you can configure the following:

 1. `status_column` represents the default column `status` in the database.
 2. `content_version_id_column` the current version of the model.